Hunterdon Central Regional High School: Administration

+Cangelosi-Hade, who was previously the district's assistant superintendent, was appointed in August 2024 in a unanimous vote by the school board to succeed Jeffrey Moore, who became the assistant superintendent in the Mamaroneck Union Free School District in New York.
+Charles Michael Shaddow served as interim superintendent from March 2024 to August 2024.

+The school's principal is Edward Brandt.
+His core administration team includes four vice principals, one for each grade.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
-Seats on the board of education are allocated based in the population of the five constituent municipalities who participate in the school district, with three members elected from both Raritan and Readington Townships, and one each from Delaware Township, East Amwell Township and the Borough of Flemington.
 All Board of Education Members serve as volunteers.

-Members of the 2019–20 Board of Education are President Vincent Panico (Readington Township), Vice President Lori Blutfield (Readington Township), Michael Dendis (East Amwell Township), Lisa Hughes (Readington Township), Roseann Peluso Nguyen (Delaware Township), Scott Nicol (Raritan Township), Noelle O'Donnell (Flemington Borough) and Robert Richard (Raritan Township).
+Seats on the board of education are allocated based in the population of the five constituent municipalities who participate in the school district, with four members elected from Raritan Township, two from Readington Townships, and one each from Delaware Township, East Amwell Township and the Borough of Flemington; based on the results of the 2020 census, Raritan Township gained one seat and Readington Township lost one.